 From Tricia at You ARE an ARTiST

 We love to use art to expand on any type of learning.
-That, of course, includes Martin Luther King, Jr. Enjoy Nana’s free video art lesson on our Modern History course page.
-Simply scroll down a bit.
-Martin Luther King, Jr. Art Lesson
+That, of course, includes Martin Luther King, Jr. Enjoy Nana’s free video art lesson.
+Enjoy Nana’s lesson along with a unit study style Homeschool Lessons for Martin Luther King Jr. Day.

 Other History Resource Reviews from The Curriculum Choice

 Here at The Curriculum Choice we have loads of history resources and reviews to share.
 Here are just a few to get you started: